SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/vector.md

 {:.output}

+The WKT contains parameters of the projection.
-The EPSG ID is a numerical code indicating the coordinate reference system, and the PROJ.4 string contains parameters of the projection.
+The last line includes the EPSG ID, a numerical code indicating the coordinate reference system.
 {:.notes}

 ===